Family caregivers: Taking care of the caregiver

 A different study has shown that family caregivers whose loved ones receive round the clock migrant home care services report greater satisfaction with the services, lower levels of burden, higher levels of subjective health and better well-being compared with home care services provided for only several hours per week.
 This is despite the fact that the group that relied on round the clock migrant home care workers had lower physical functioning.

-It seems necessary to adapt treatments to caregivers’ specific characteristics (e.g. their limited availability of time and their bueden experience).
+It seems necessary to adapt treatments to caregivers' specific characteristics (e.g. their limited availability of time and their burden experience).

 Signs of caregiver stress

 Caregiver stress is the emotional and physical strain of care giving.
 According to a UK-based study, almost two out of three carers of people with dementia feel lonely.
 Most of the carers in the study were family members of friends.

 Avoiding caregiver burnout

 Caregiver stress explodes when the caregiver can't get much of a break - whether it is emotional or physical, a needed break is what makes it possible for the caregiver to function.

 Tips for avoiding burnout are to know the signs and have a plan in place to combat the burnout.